 For Manitobans it seems Lashek’s watchful eye was a predictable comfort that, like so many others, was not properly recognized until it was on its way out.
 Her signature invoked a similar emotional response as the beeping whirr of a dial-up internet connection, or the omnipresent reminder to “be kind and rewind” plastered across VHS tapes.

-While there are many middle-of-the road “Cherylheads” out there, Scott and Plante go a bit further than most.
+While there are many “Cherylheads” out there, Scott and Plante go a bit further than most.
 Scott, upon hearing the rumors that Lashek’s name would no longer be adorning the walls of Manitoba’s elevators, had magnets created with her signature.

 “People put them on their fridge, so they know their fridge is safe.
 They put them on their cubicles, in the elevators at work,” Scott says.
 “They went and they spread her name, so that even if she’s not [certifying] this elevator, she’s doing other things that are safe and Cheryl-approved.”

 As for Plante, she took her skills as a digital painter and went to work on an image of a halo-donning Lashek, holding an elevator in her hands.

 “I was shocked to see that,” Lashek says with a laugh.
 “One of my friends sent me a screenshot from Reddit, and I knew right away exactly what it was.
 And I was just like, ‘Oh boy, okay, this is happening.
 Somebody painted a picture of me.’”